feiyang-k/AutoSkill/README.md

-# AutoSkill
+# AutoSkill: Automatic Skill Discovery and Steering
-Code repo for AutoSkill.
+Code repo for *AutoSkill: Automatic Skill Discovery and Steering*.

 ---